 To estimate the rebuilding cost of your property – which can be significantly less than its market value – you may need to call in an expert.

-- Many landlord building insurance cover you in the event of:
+Many landlord building insurances cover you in the event of:

 - Storm or flood